fbpx

 Traditional Therapies for Dissociative Identity Disorder

-Many clinicians incorporate integrative treatments approaches like Eye Movement Desensitization and Reprocessing (EMDR) in combination with other modalities for more significant improvement.
+Many clinicians incorporate integrative treatment approaches like Eye Movement Desensitization and Reprocessing (EMDR) in combination with other modalities for more significant improvement.
 This approach has shown positive responses in some cases.

 A survey of 116 patients diagnosed with dissociative disorders provides evidence that 91% still experienced substantial amnesia following therapy.
 This indicates a need for effective personalized interventions and evidence-based research to impact clinical practice fully.